Cycling 101

 Try Preparation H ointment.
 No, not for that reason.
 Prep H works on saddle sores because it shrinks swollen tissue and soothes pain.
 Apply it five minutes before slathering on your chamois cream and putting on your shorts.
 Also try a dab on sores after rides to dull discomfort.

+Have a donut.
 In the foot-care section of drug stores, you'll find donut-shaped foam pads in several diameters.
 They're made for corns but can help you ride more comfortably with a saddle sore, too.
 Simply place it with the sore in the center of the cutout to relieve direct pressure.
 The adhesive backing will keep it in place.

 How to Solve Painful 'Hot Foot' By Fred Matheny